jlongua/plan9-dns/privacy policy.md

 #### Abuse Policy:
-plan9 encrypted DNS services are for personel use only. \
+plan9-dns encrypted DNS services are for personel use only.
-Rate limits are in effect.

 #### Logging policy:
 - knot-resolver \